South Korea's April 1-20 exports collapse as pandemic paralyses production, demand

 A breakdown of the trade data showed overseas sales of semiconductors, the nation's top-selling item, tumbled 14.9%, while those of petrochemical products, car components and wireless devices plummeted 53.5%, 49.8% and 30.7%, respectively.

-By destination, shipments to the biggest trading partner China fell 17.0%, even as factories there resumed operations,

-while those to the United States and the European Union slumped 17.5% and 32.6%, respectively
+By destination, shipments to the biggest trading partner China fell 17.0%, even as factories there resumed operations, while those to the United States and the European Union slumped 17.5% and 32.6%, respectively.

 "The trend in exports slump could continue through June ...
 It will take a while for the United States and Europe to resume economic activities, while not only the volume of exports but a significant price drop of the goods are a great concern," said Park Sang-hyun, chief economist at Hi Investment & Securities.